Lake Washington School District’s Bus Drivers Association collected 884 toys on December 2 for their “Stuff the Bus” event.

 Students with an Individualized Education Program may earn a Certificate of Individual Achievement (CIA), an alternative to the Certificate of Academic Achievement, if deemed appropriate by their IEP team.
 Graduation requirement options that might be considered by the team are listed on the OSPI website.

-There are three options to take advantage of what are called Certificate of Academic Achievement Options (CAA): GPA Comparison, College Admission and AP Test Scores Option, or the Collection of Evidence.
-Students who do not meet the standard on the HSPE or end of course exams may want to review these options.
+There are three options to take advantage of what are called Certificate of Academic Achievement Options (CAA): GPA Comparison, College Admission and AP Test Scores Option or Dual Credit Course Option.
+Students who do not meet the standard on the SBA may want to review these options.

 Complete a High School and Beyond Plan